mozilla-services/merino/docs/dev/testing.md

 # Testing strategies

-There are three major testing strategies used in this repository: unit tests, Rust integration tests, Python system tests, and Python load tests.
+There are four major testing strategies used in this repository: unit tests, Rust integration tests, Python contract tests, and Python load tests.

 ## Unit Tests